 Den Meetings: Dens are organized by age.
 The Den Leader sets up den meetings, and are held once a month.
 The Den Leaders will ask parents to lend a helping hand at the meetings (for example: lead a tutorial on first-aid, or knot tying, etc.).
 This participation on your part is core to the Cub Scout experience.
 Your son will remember it forever.

 Pack Meetings: We have one Pack meeting per month, from September through May.
-The Cubmaster directs the monthly Pack meeting, and is for all of the boys in the Pack (and, again, is not a ‘drop-off’ event).
+The Cubmaster directs the monthly Pack meeting and is for all of the boys and girls in the Pack (and, again, is not a ‘drop-off’ event).
 Siblings too are welcome as long as they are not too much of a distraction.
-Pack meetings tend to run one hour.
+Pack meetings tend to run for one hour.

 Committee Meetings: The leaders of Pack 34 meet about four times a year to plan events, exchange ideas and discuss organizational matters.
 Each Den is asked to have a leader or parent representative at each Committee meeting.
 In addition, those parents tasked to support/conduct events/meetings being planned or discussed are highly encouraged be present.
 Please note that Pack families’ input is welcome.